Skip to main content

 If you do the math on paper towels, you’ll find that you spend about a nickel every time you use them.
 While that paper may be recyclable or biodegradable, you can’t recover the money you spend on roll after roll.

 Instead, you can buy high-quality, absorbent cotton rags that you can use to clean up around the house.
 Throw them in the washing machine when they get saturated with dirt, then reuse them over and over.
 As an alternative, you could even re-purpose old undershirts and clothing as makeshift rags.
-The average household spends a couple hundred dollars on paper towels every year.
+The average household spends a couple of hundred dollars on paper towels every year.
 That’s money you could put right back into your pocket by switching to reusable cloths.

 Grocery Bags